Why Do I Write?

 Even my happiness and satisfaction wouldn’t be complete if I do not write about them.
 I need to capture in either prose or poetry those moments so I can feel more deeply the joy they bring.
 I do write about them so I can relive those moments any time I wish to.

 I need neither material rewards nor accolades for what I have written (and will be writing.)
-The poems, essays and stories I create are themselves the rewards.
+The essays, plays, poems, research works, and stories I create are themselves the rewards.
 I love and treasure them.

 I write not to impress but rather to express my thoughts, feelings and ideals.
 Writing is my freedom, my happiness.